Need a crash course on Bitcoin layers?

 Once you have a numbering scheme in place, you can then represent that scheme in different ways, be it numeric, decimal, coordinates, etc. For example, decimal notation may look something like 3891094.16797, in which the first number is the block height and the second number is the order of the satoshi within that block.

 That is essentially the theory behind ordinals, but how do they work mechanically?
-How do you add non-fungibility to a fungible token?
+How do you inscribe data on a satoshi?

 What Are Inscriptions?